-Developed with the guidance of African American librarians and subject specialists, The American Mosaic: The African American Experience (AAE) has the widest depth and breadth of information available of any online database collection on African American history and culture.
+Developed with the guidance of African American librarians and subject specialists, The African American Experience: The American Mosaic has the widest depth and breadth of information available of any online database collection on African American history and culture.

-The American Mosaic: The African American Experience is an authoritative research tool for African American history and culture, providing information from contributors who are experts in the field,.
+The African American Experience: The American Mosaic is an authoritative research tool for African American history and culture, providing information from contributors who are experts in the field.
 Now benefiting from improved search functions and a simpler, more consistent learning platform, this ever-expanding collection provides the highest level of scholarship in the field.